cipolleschi/PokemonShakespeare/README.md

 The whole app uses `SwiftUI` as UI framework.
 The logic is implemented using the [Swift Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) library, developed by `Pointfree.co`.

-The pattern is taken from Redux and follows the principles of the Unidirectional data flow.
+The pattern is taken from Redux and follows the principles of the Unidirectional Data Flow.

 * There is a unique `State` for the whole application.
 It keeps track of all the user data.
 * The state is managed by the `Store` which is the only entity able to modify it.